June 25

 Is there even a difference?

-The answer is that, yes, although the two pans are similar, there are differences in design and function, and those differences can matter to the type of cooking you're doing.
+The pans are similar, but there are definite differences in design and function, and those differences can matter to what you're cooking and what your cooking style is.

 Skillet/Frying Pan